mathewgomas-alfred/mathewgomas.io/reference_manual/resource_management/resource_gradients.rst

    .. image:: /images/gradients/segment_gradient_editor_general_breakdown.png
       :align: center

-   1. **Name text field** - In this text field you can write a name for the gradient.
+   1. :dfn:`Name text field` - In this text field you can write a name for the gradient.
-   2. **Select handle buttons** - With these arrow buttons you can select the previous or next handle.
+   2. :dfn:`Select handle buttons` - With these arrow buttons you can select the previous or next handle.
-   3. **Selected handle label** - This label shows the currently selected handle index.
+   3. :dfn:`Selected handle label` - This label shows the currently selected handle index.
-   4. **Handle actions area** - In this area will appear some actions you can perform on the selected handle.
+   4. :dfn:`Handle actions area` - In this area will appear some actions you can perform on the selected handle.
 They vary depending on the type of handle selected.
-   5. **"Flip gradient" button** - With this button you can reverse the order of the segments (and their start and end colors) in the gradient.
+   5. :guilabel:`Flip gradient` - With this button you can reverse the order of the segments (and their start and end colors) in the gradient.
-   6. **"Distribute segments evenly" button** - Clicking this button will make all the segments have the same amount of space.
+   6. :guilabel:`Distribute segments evenly` - Clicking this button will make all the segments have the same amount of space.
-   7. **Gradient slider** - This *slider* is the main part of the editor, where the gradient preview is shown and where you can perform some basic operations to change the gradient.
+   7. :dfn:`Gradient slider` - This :dfn:`slider` is the main part of the editor, where the gradient preview is shown and where you can perform some basic operations to change the gradient.
 These operations basicaly make changes to the different handles and are explained in the following sections.
 You can change the selected handle by pressing :kbd:`Ctrl` and using |mousescroll| or by pressing :kbd:`Ctrl + Left` and :kbd:`Ctrl + Right`.
-   8. **Handle properties area** - In this area will appear some widgets you can use to change the different properties of the selected handle.
+   8. :dfn:`Handle properties area` - In this area will appear some widgets you can use to change the different properties of the selected handle.

 Segment Handle UI Breakdown

    .. image:: /images/gradients/segment_gradient_editor_segment_handle_breakdown.png
       :align: center

-   1. **"Delete segment" button** - Pressing this button will delete the selected segment (unless it is the only one).
+   1. :guilabel:`Delete segment` - Pressing this button will delete the selected segment (unless it is the only one).
-   2. **"Flip segment" button** - Pressing this button you can reverse the start and end colors of the selected segment as well as its middle point.
+   2. :guilabel:`Flip segment` - Pressing this button you can reverse the start and end colors of the selected segment as well as its middle point.
-   3. **"Split segment" button** - Pressing this button will divide the selected segment in two, using the segment middle point as the cutting position.
+   3. :guilabel:`Split segment` - Pressing this button will divide the selected segment in two, using the segment middle point as the cutting position.
-   4. **"Duplicate segment" button** - Pressing this button will create a copy of the selected segment to its right.
+   4. :guilabel:`Duplicate segment` - Pressing this button will create a copy of the selected segment to its right.
-   5. **Gradient slider** - Here is a list of the segment related actions you can perform on the gradient slider:
+   5. :dfn:`Gradient slider` - Here is a list of the segment related actions you can perform on the gradient slider:

       * You can select a segment by |mouseleft| on an area of the slider where there is no stop handle (the drop-shaped icon) or middle point handle (the rhombus-shaped icon).
       * You can move the whole segment by |mouseleft| and dragging on an area of the slider where there is no stop handle or middle point handle.
 You can also move the segment by using |mousescroll| or :kbd:`Left` and :kbd:`Right` and while doing that, if you also press :kbd:`Shift`, then the increment will be smaller.
 The first and last segments can not be moved.